 I think this article is right on the money.
 I have to say I’ve learned a lot in the last couple of months about what women have had to put up with from men.
-I’ve spoken to women friends who have told me very matter of factly how they’ll cross the road as a matter of routine to avoid the possibility of cat calling and wolf whistling, and how so often they’ve had to shepherd amorous men away from themselves or each other.
+I’ve spoken to women friends who have told me very matter of factly how they’ll cross the road as a matter of routine to avoid the possibility of catcalling and wolf-whistling, and how so often they’ve had to shepherd amorous men away from themselves or each other.
 What I’ve learned is that, like racism, most sexual harassment should be judged on how it’s received, rather than how it is intended.

 That’s a shift for me.
 I suspect many of the episodes we discuss are the result of clumsy or ignorant men, but that’s not an excuse anymore.
 Up till now – as my friends affirm – most men aren’t called out for this boorish behaviour.
 It’s as if women have been conditioned to this unpleasant behaviour as a fact of feminine life.
 It shouldn’t be.
 I may be upset at the time, but I’d much rather be told so that I know than allowed to perpetrate such behaviour again and again.
-To be fair, the reasonable amongst us deserve the opportunity to reform and redeem our behaviour.
+The reasonable amongst us deserve the opportunity to reform and redeem our behaviour.

-The better educated, the more intelligent, may escape this, but the rest become conditioned much like Pavlov’s dog.
+The better educated, the more intelligent, may escape this, but the rest become conditioned, much like Pavlov’s dog.
 These are learned responses, and the solution is to change the learning.
-That must be society wide, but also down to parents and the education system actively guiding our children to a general belief in respect, regardless of difference.
+That must be society-wide, but also down to parents and the education system actively guiding our children to a general belief in respect, regardless of difference.
 We need to shift the goalposts from what it means to be a man to what it means to be a human being.

 That doesn’t undercut our maleness.
 It’s still there, but it shouldn’t be something you need to prove or validate.
 No-one doubts my masculinity, but I’m much prouder of being a decent human being than I am a formidable one.

 Aggression is not strength; strength is having to the confidence to be your true self, in being selfless, kind and sensitive.
-Strength is being above judgement, and possessing the generosity of spirit to embrace other ways and points of view.
+Strength is being above judgement and possessing the generosity of spirit to embrace other ways and points of view.